 9 Burst into songs of joy together, you ruins of Jerusalem, for the LORD has comforted his people, he has redeemed Jerusalem.

-Now at the second coming of Christ, He will redeem the Elect of Israel and they will "look upon the one they have pierced".
-This elect is not just the 144,000 specifically set apart, but many of the Children of Abraham as Jesus said while He rode into Jerusalem,
+At the second coming of Christ, He will redeem the Elect of Israel and they will "look upon the one they have pierced".
+This elect is not just the 144,000 specifically set apart, but many of the Children of Abraham as Jesus said while He rode into Jerusalem on a donkey,

 10 The LORD will lay bare his holy arm in the sight of all the nations, and all the ends of the earth will see the salvation of our God.

 11 Depart, depart, go out from there!
 Touch no unclean thing!
 Come out from it and be pure, you who carry the vessels of the LORD.

 12 But you will not leave in haste or go in flight; for the LORD will go before you, the God of Israel will be your rear guard.

 13 See, my servant will act wisely; he will be raised and lifted up and highly exalted.